CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Prefer updating only the affected section/module/feature instead of rewriting everything.
 - Preserve numbering and IDs where possible.

+Infrastructure naming rule:
+- labels such as VPS-1 and VPS-2 are owner-friendly names only
+- do not treat them as implementation identifiers in code, configs, schema, or prompt logic
+- use environment-based and role-based terminology instead

+Management rule:
+- user and member management is handled from the WebApp and backend
+- Telegram is not the source of truth for plans, quota, linked accounts, or token lifecycle
+- Telegram acts as request, delivery, and validation interface only

 Legacy migration guidance:
-- when a live VPS-1 exists, treat it as a temporary production entitlement source until VPS-2 cutover is validated
+- when a live legacy VPS exists, treat it as a temporary production entitlement source until cutover is validated
-- prefer PostgreSQL as the VPS-2 target database
+- prefer PostgreSQL as the target database
 - reverse-engineer first, normalize second, migrate third
 - preserve active subscriptions, valid media delivery references, and payment/audit history where relevant
-- do not copy insecure legacy patterns such as plaintext token storage into VPS-2
+- do not copy insecure legacy patterns such as plaintext token storage into the target system
 - prefer reusing validated movie and series index data over full re-indexing when operationally safe

 Core model: